Connect with us

 Fillingane said the Senate in recent years has normally restored voting rights to only those convicted of crimes that would be considered non-violent, such as embezzlement.
 He said those convicted this year were convicted of crimes that could be considered more violent, such as robbery.
 One of the people under consideration had been convicted of using public property illegally.
 The Senate has routinely refused to take up cases where people were convicted of stealing or embezzling public funds.

-But Fillingane said as chair of the Judiciary B Committee he wanted to give those people an this year but opted not to bring them up before the full Senate because he did not think there were enough votes to pass them.
+But Fillingane said as chair of the Judiciary B Committee he wanted to give those people an opportunity this year but opted not to bring them up before the full Senate because he did not think there were enough votes to pass them.

 The crimes on the list via the opinions are arson, armed robbery, bigamy, bribery, embezzlement, extortion, felony bad check, felony shoplifting, forgery, larceny, murder, obtaining money or goods under false pretense, perjury, rape, receiving stolen property, robbery, theft, timber larceny, unlawful taking of a motor vehicle, statutory rape, carjacking and larceny under lease or rental agreement.